Street or kerb appeal has a huge impact on how buyers and tenants see a home.

 Old or failing retaining walls

-No matter where you live, a neglected frontage often means higher water use and extra costs in the future.
+No matter where you live, a neglected frontage often means higher water use and extra costs down the line.
+It’s basically your garden charging you interest.

 What quick landscaping upgrades make the biggest impact?

-Small landscaping changes can make a big difference, especially upgrades that help your garden handle local conditions.
-Let’s take a look at three upgrades that deliver the biggest impact.
+Small landscaping changes can make a big difference, especially when they help your garden deal with local conditions instead of fighting them.
+Let’s look at three upgrades that deliver the biggest impact, fast.

 1. Garden edging instantly transforms your front yard.

-Good garden edging instantly gives your front yard clean lines and a more organised feel, while also helping your plants stay neat through sudden downpours or long dry spells.
+Good garden edging is one of those deceptively simple upgrades that makes everything look more expensive, even if it wasn’t.
+It gives your front yard clean lines and a more organised feel, while helping your plants stay neat through sudden downpours or long dry spells.

-Steel garden edging is very effective in Australian conditions because it sits securely in reactive clay or sandy soils.
-It also creates modern and well-defined borders that keep mulch contained, help prevent grass or weeds from creeping in, and make native or drought-tolerant plant zones look tidy and intentional.
+Steel garden edging is especially effective in Australian conditions because it sits securely in reactive clay or sandy soils.
+It also creates modern, well-defined borders that keep mulch contained, stop grass and weeds from creeping in like they own the place, and make native or drought-tolerant zones look tidy and intentional.

 2. Modern, low-maintenance fencing lifts the look of your home.

-Fencing in Australia deals with a lot, from harsh UV to coastal winds and summer storms.
-Installing a fresh, low-maintenance fence instantly lifts your front landscaping and reassures buyers that they won’t be facing replacements anytime soon.
+Fencing in Australia copes with a lot, from harsh UV to coastal winds and summer storms.
+Installing a fresh, low-maintenance fence instantly lifts your front landscaping and reassures buyers that they won’t be budgeting for a replacement any time soon.

-High-quality fencing stands up to strong sun without fading, adds privacy and protection from the street, and works well for rental properties due to its durability.
+High-quality fencing stands up to strong sun without fading, adds privacy and protection from the street, and works well for rental properties thanks to its durability.

-The Permasteel Deluxe range is a standout choice because it offers natural timber-look colours with double-sided panels that keep both sides looking good.
+The Permasteel Deluxe range is a standout choice because it offers natural timber-look colours with double-sided panels that keep both sides looking sharp.
 Its steel construction won’t warp, rot or bow like timber, and its modern style suits most Australian homes.
-These fences are especially popular in high-sun regions where low upkeep is a must.
+These fences are especially popular in high-sun regions where low upkeep is non-negotiable.

 3. Retaining walls add structure and stability to your garden.